B.S. IN NUTRITIONAL SCIENCES

 TWO OPTIONS: DIETETICS OR NUTRITION

 We offer a B.S. in Nutritional Sciences with two options to choose from: Dietetics and Nutrition.
 Both options provide students with a strong foundation in the sciences and a wide variety of nutrition courses.
-Both options are offered on campus and online.
-You will be eligible to move into the major and declare dietetics or nutrition option, when all pre-major requirements have been completed.
+Both options are offered on Main campus, Yuma, and in AZ Online.
+You will be eligible to move into the major core dietetics or nutrition option courses, when foundational course requirements have been completed.

-How do I get into the Nutritional Sciences major?
+How do I get into the Nutritional Sciences major core courses?

-You will be eligible to move into the major when all pre-major requirements have been completed.
-You can submit your Pre-Major Application Form while your final pre-major courses are in progress, and you will be officially declared in the major once you have completed all pre-major courses.
-You will be asked to submit a brief application form and copies of transcripts if you are transferring in pre-major coursework from an outside institution.
-Everyone who completes the pre-major requirements with a minimum 2.0 GPA will be permitted to move into the major.
+You will be eligible to move into the major core courses when all foundational major course requirements have been completed.
+You will be asked to submit a brief application form and copies of transcripts if you are transferring in foundational coursework from an outside institution.
+Everyone who completes the foundational course requirements with a minimum 2.0 GPA will be permitted to move into the major core courses.

 Choose this option to pursue a career in the field of dietetics, most likely as a registered dietitian nutritionist (RDN).
 You'll take courses in the areas of medical nutrition therapy (MNT), community nutrition, nutrition counseling, and food service management.
 Upon graduation, you'll be eligible to apply for an accredited Dietetic Internship, which is required to earn the RDN credential.
 These programs have competitive admissions and can only be started after graduation from a dietetics program.